ayushlokesh/Implementing_different_Caching_Strategies/caching/instructions.md

 code and resubmit as many times as you wish before the deadline: tests will be rerun on re-submission.

+You will see that if you simply submit the code skeletons that we have provided without making any changes, a number of tests will pass (and some will fail).
+This allows you to check that the submission framework is working as expected.
+Note that the tests that are passed by the skeleton are zero-weighted, so submission of the skeleton code will result in a mark of 0.

+We suggest you do this before you start making any changes in order to check that the submission mechanism is working properly.

+Failed tests may give some message or indication as to the issue, for example ```"Cache hit counts do not match``` if the number of times the cache is hit does not match the expected value.

 Do **not** use any non-standard libraries (e.g. libraries that must be installed via ```pip```).
 If you do this, the code may fail to run.